-Our six library computers may be used to access the CSPC Library catalog, take an Accelerated Reader quiz, or search World Book Online.
-Students cannot print from these computers.
-Computers may not be used for gaming or general internet searching is not allowed.
+The six computers in the library may be used to access the CSPC Library catalog, take an Accelerated Reader quiz, or search World Book Online.
+Gaming or general internet searching is not allowed.
 The library computers are not connected to printers.

 I lost a library book, now what?